guipmdev/coffee-delivery/README.md

 ## 📍 Overview

-This project is a web application developed in _React_ and _TypeScript_ that ...
+This project is a web application developed in _React_ and _TypeScript_ for buying coffee for delivery, which allows users to search among the available coffees and add them to their orders to be delivered to their homes.

-The application offers features such as ...
+The application offers features such as a shopping list, to add the products you want, and a checkout to enter your personal information and finalize the purchase (front-end only).
+With an easy interface, the ordering process is more convenient, as the cart is saved in a local browser storage.

 ## ✨ Features

+☕ **Navigate through the different kinds of coffees** available to choose from

+🛒 **Add the quantity you want** of the selected products to your cart

+🔄 Your **cart is stored** until you close the order, so you can refresh the page with no worry

+💳 **Validate** your purchase and **complete it** securely

+🛵 **Wait for delivery** to be made (_only symbolic_)

 ## 🤖 Demo